-Program closing time for the Children's Centre is 5:30 p.m.
+Late pickup: Program closing time for the Children's Centre is 5:30 p.m.
 If a parent is unable to pick up their child by closing time, they will be asked to arrange for another adult to do so and to immediately contact the centre by telephone to inform the staff of the change.
-A child is never to be released to someone who does not have permission to pick them up.
+A child will not be released to someone who does not have permission to pick them up.